 In our fast food age, we like to microwave our lunches, get drive through coffee, and get high speed internet on demand.
 In fact society is moving at a much more frenzied pace than it did even 100 years ago, it makes you think what happened?

-I think the short answer would be technology.
-Technology certainly has improved many aspects of our lives, but then again, we must ask, "Has it really?"
-I mean, think about it, what have we really sacrificed, in order to enjoy the modern conveniences that technology affords us?
+I think the short answer is: Technology happened.
+Sure, we may think technology has improved many aspects of our lives, but then again, we must ask, "Has it really?"
+I mean think about it, what have we really sacrificed in order to enjoy the modern conveniences that technology affords us?

 Being able to solve problems over a long period of time is essential to succeeding in business.
-Once you have original concept created, then the challenge is coming up with a plan to launch that idea into the marketplace.
-That can take some serious time, to map out all the angles, and come up with specific solutions.
+Solving specific problems can take some serious time, and is often a game of trial and error.

 In our age of iPhones and TV on demand, it seems we have forgotten about the virtue of patience, and the slow cooker.
 Now the slow cooker is a great way to make a meal.
 You place your ingredients into the cooker, set it and forget it.
 6 to 8 hours later you have a tasty meal.

-For some "the slow cooker" approach is too time consuming, but then again how much time will it take to realize a desire or project if you try to short cut the act process?
-The truth is there are no shortcuts.
+For some "the slow cooker" approach is too time consuming, but then again how much time will you waste if you try to short cut the process?
+The truth is there are no shortcuts in life.
 If you try to take shortcuts, you end up with crappy results.
-The solution?
+The better solution?
 Slow cooking! ( it's a great metaphor.)

-Whatever your vision may be, it may take considerable time on "slow heat" till that next development or opportunity arises for the advancement and realization of your goals.
-So what do you do give up?
-No!
-Often times we want instant results, without much effort on our part, but truth is, everything is a process.
+Everything in life is "Seed, Time, and Harvest."
+You can't rush the process, anymore than you can speed up time.
+So whatever your vision may be, be patient, it may take considerable time on "slow heat" till that next development or opportunity arises for the advancement and realization of your goals.